hainan89/ACCandG/README.md

 # ACCandG
 Android project.
-ACCandG can reading all the sensors' data from android mobile phone, and the sensor data are stored by txt files.
+ACCandG can read all the sensors' data from android mobile phone, and the sensor data are stored by txt files.